jimjonesbr/rdf_fdw/README.md

 **Return Value**

-Returns a table with the following columns:
+Returns a table with the following `rdfnode` columns:
-* subject (text): The subject of each RDF triple, typically a URI or blank node identifier.
+* `subject`: The subject of each RDF triple, typically a URI or blank node identifier.
-* predicate (text): The predicate (property) of each RDF triple, always a URI.
+* `predicate`: The predicate (property) of each RDF triple, always a URI.
-* object (text): The object of each RDF triple, which may be a URI, blank node, or literal value (formatted based on `raw_literal`).
+* `object`: The object of each RDF triple, which may be a URI, blank node, or literal value.

 **Usage Example**